switchablenorms/DeepFashion2/README.md

 Computer Vision for Fashion, Art and Design](https://sites.google.com/view/cvcreative/home?authuser=0).
 Links to challenges will be released on June 1st.

 # Download the Data
-**We will organize challenges in 2019 ICCV workshop and DeepFashion2 dataset will be released at that time.
+**We will organize challenges in 2019 ICCV workshop and DeepFashion2 dataset will be released on June 1st.
 Stay tuned for our upcoming workshop.**

 # Data Organization